 ~the right combination of introversion and extroversion for you

 ~open to speaking directly about how they see therapy is going for you and receiving feedback about how you see therapy is going for you

 ~able to listen deeply, reflect back accurately, but also be another human being who challenges you at certain times too

 Even though research has been showing for years that there is no therapy better than another (check out The Cognitive Behavioural Tsunami if you are interested in how research and politics have collided in this modern era to give people a false understanding of the efficacy of short-term therapies), there are the 6 Focusing Steps discovered by Eugene Gendlin and the team at the University of Chicago in the 1980’s that still remain most important in terms of successful outcomes in therapy today.
 These are steps you can do inside yourself during session to improve the likelihood of any therapy method to be helpful.
 Even if the therapist doesn’t know them, they can also learn them quite easily if they are open to it too 🙂

-Without Focusing, therapy can be very cognitive as you have everything all figured out but still feel the patterns underneath.
+Without Focusing, therapy can be very cognitive as you have everything all figured out, but still fall into the same thinking traps and those same worn out behaviours.
 Many of the clients I see have already done cognitive or solution-focused therapy, or say that the counsellor “just listened” and they still struggle with the felt sense of what is not yet identified around the issue.
-Although some people need a space to talk and I am happy to hold this space for as much time as you need, when it’s natural, I like to teach this skill so that I feel that you have actually learned something that can lead to deeper shifts and new ways forward!
+Although some people need a space to talk, and I am happy to hold this space for as much time as you need, when it’s natural, I like to teach this skill so that I feel that you have actually learned something that can lead to deeper shifts that will continue long after therapy has ended.